sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 ## Public Keys

 A public key is a key that is derived from a private key and can be shared publicly.
 Mathematically, a public key is a point on the default elliptic curve that Bitcoin uses, named [`SECP256K1`](https://wiki.bitcoinsv.io/index.php/Secp256k1).
-It is the curves base point multiplied by the value of the private key.
+It is the curve's base point multiplied by the value of the private key.

 You can get the public key corresponding to a private key the following way: